 The school makes provision for pupils with additional support needs throughout their education:

 - each teacher differentiates the Curriculum for Excellence within their class to provide educational targets and objectives suited to their age and stage of development

-- the school has an experienced Support for Learning Teacher to co-ordinate and organise support for children
+- the school has a Support for Learning Teacher to co-ordinate and organise support for children

-- the school can call on the time of a Support for Learning Assistant for exceptional cases
+- the school can allocate s Support for Learning Assistant on a basis of need exceptional cases

 Disputes and Resolution in Additional Support Needs

 Schools and Early Years facilities do their best to support pupils, and are responsive to the needs of parents, carers and pupils.
 Nevertheless, problems may arise, and it is important to deal with these as soon as possible.